 Why I Shoot Boudoir

 Why I decided to specialise in boudoir photography.
-To put it simply I just want to make people feel awesome about being themselves!
+To put it simply, I just want to make people feel awesome about being themselves!
 I know all too well the feeling of having low self-esteem and anxiety.
-My goal with Belle-Vous Photography is to make everyone feel amazing about being themselves.
+My goal with Belle-Vous Photography is to make everyone feel fantastic about being themselves.

 Not Gender Specific

-When I was finished at school I didn't have a pre-established photography brand to build on when I started Belle-Vous Photography; I started from scratch.
-I didn't have any well-established past clientèle to help me build up my brand and when I was first starting shooting boudoir, and I worried most women wouldn't want a shoot with me simply because of my gender.
+When I was finished at school, I didn't have a pre-established photography brand to build on when I started Belle-Vous Photography; I started from scratch.
+I didn't have any well-established past clientèle to help me build up my brand and when I was first beginning shooting boudoir, and I worried most women wouldn't want a shoot with me merely because of my gender.
 I did a bit of research to see if the idea of male boudoir wasn't as crazy as it kinda seemed at the time.
 I found out some women prefer a male photographer over a female one and If the photographer is professional and respectful, the gender of the photographer doesn't matter.
-The final art work still holds the same value, and after a being a boudoir photographer for years now this still holds true now.
+The final artwork still holds the same value, and after a being a boudoir photographer for years now this still holds true now.

 The biggest challenge wasn't finding clients that wanted or didn't mind I was a male photographer.
 Women book a boudoir session with me because they love my work.
 Male or female it didn't matter; it was only the quality of my photos that mattered to them.